Mount Holly Project Overview

 The Plaza will serve as a fitting location to honor Tyler Herndon, the fallen MHPD officer who lost his life in the line of duty in December 2020.
 It will also be a place that will celebrate the vital role that law enforcement professionals play in our community as well as recognize the sacrifices they make to keep us safe.
 The Plaza will tell a story of service, commitment, sacrifice, community, and connection to the community.

 Engraved Bricks: The bricks offer a way to allow community members to share in the story and become a lasting part of this important community location

-Eternal Flame: The eternal flame represents the service of those that came before us, of those that are currently serving, and those that will chose to make the commitment to serve future generations.
-It insures that we always remember this service, and that we will never forget the ultimate sacrifice paid on behalf of our community
+Eternal Flame: The eternal flame represents the service of those that came before us, of those that are currently serving, and of those who will choose to make the commitment to serve future generations.
+It insures that we always remember this service and that we will never forget the ultimate sacrifice paid on behalf of our community

 Blue Lights: This acknowledges the support our community displayed to honor the ultimate sacrifice paid by our Officer when they proudly burned blue lights across the city in honor of Officer Herndon

 Location of Officer Tyler Herndon's vehicle: This location was the focal point of an organic memorial that quickly became an important gathering place for reflection, support, and healing in the community

 Connected to Greenway System: The Memorial Plaza will serve as a special place to stop and visit, reflect, and enjoy nature as visitors take advantage of the beautiful greenway in Mount Holly

 Walking Distance of Historic Downtown District: The Plaza will hold significance as a meaningful location with a "sense of place" that will be a natural attraction for visitors of our downtown district

 Location: 128 South Main Street (side of Traust Brewing Company)